AlbertL97/oss-enterprise/ISSUE_TEMPLATE/using-oss-projects.md

    - Security vulnerabilities are addressed in a timely manner
    - Project shows regular activity
    - Bugs reported in issues are addressed promptly
+   - you should be cool to each other
 ## Internal Process

 - [ ] Notify the xyz team that you intend to use this project